-The work of Lambda Archives would not be possible without the countless hours and dedication of the people who pour their passion into collecting, preserving, and sharing our local queer history.
+The work of Lambda Archives would not be possible without the countless hours and dedication of the people who pour their passion into collecting, preserving, and sharing our local LGBTQ+ history.

 Nicole Verdes (she/they)

 Nicole has been serving as Lambda’s Board President since August of 2018 after serving as Board Treasurer since April of 2017.
 She is very active in the community, serving on various Boards and as co-chair of the Young Professional’s Council at the San Diego LGBT Community Center.
-As a queer mixed-race working class feminist, she works hard in making every effort to meet Lambda’s mission of collecting, teaching, and preserving our local LGBTQ+ history.
-She lives in Normal Heights with the love of her life, Megan and their French Bulldog Sookie.
+As a Queer mixed-race feminist, she works hard in making every effort to meet Lambda’s mission of collecting, teaching, and sharing our local LGBTQ+ history.

 They are passionate about accessibility, intersectional social justice, and being a positive role model for all of our community.